education.vic.gov.au

 For information on general reporting requirements, refer to Reporting Student Achievement and Progress Foundation to 10.

-Schools and tutors can use the TLI Implementation Continua (the Continua) (DOCX)External Link to reflect, self-evaluate, and track their progress regarding TLI implementation.
+Schools and tutors can use the TLI Implementation Continua (DOCX)External Link (the Continua) to reflect, self-evaluate, and track their progress regarding TLI implementation.

-The Continua includes 6 dimensions unpacked across 4 levels of proficiency to support school self-assessment and setting of developmental goals.
+The Continua includes 6 dimensions unpacked across 4 levels of proficiency to support school self-assessment and the setting of developmental goals.

 The Continua can be used by schools to: